 1. Attending students.
-You do not miss classes and do study week after week the assigned readings (online folder at https://goo.gl/Db45GV), and after about five weeks you take an oral midterm exam on the first part of the programme.
-Since Nov.
-12th up to the end of the month it will be possible to book via email an appointment in professor Vereni's office (room 16 first floor B building LETTERE) to orally exonerate the first part of the programme.
-Book by email (pietro.vereni@uniroma2.it) and you'll be assigned a 20-minute-slot in professor Vereni's office hours over the week.
+You do not miss classes and do study week after week the assigned readings (online folder link assigned in class).
+Since mid-November up to the end of the month it will be possible to book via email an appointment in professor Vereni's office (room 16 first floor B building LETTERE) to orally exonerate the first part of the programme.
+Book by email (pietro.vereni@uniroma2.it) and you'll be assigned a 10-minute-slot in professor Vereni's office hours over the week.

-At the end of the programme as your "last class" there will be a written final pre-exam on the rest of the programme.
+At the end of the programme as your "last class" there will be a written final pre-exam on the assigned readings.
 From that moment on you can come any time during office hours to be examined on the book Overheating by T. Hylland Eriksen (not presented during class).
 The exam on Overheating can be taken either during office hours or regular exam slots.
 If you followed this regular path for attending students, you come in the dates of regular exams only to have your booklet signed by the professor with the final grade.

-- 2. NON attending students (presence below 80%).
+2. NON attending students (presence below 80%).
 You download mp3 registrations of classes and study assigned readings (online folders).
-At the end of the lessons, you come in late December for a final pre-exam (five open questions on the whole programme, two hours).
+At the end of the lessons, you come in late December for a final written pre-exam.
 In January you get the oral examination on Overheating by T. Hylland Eriksen (not presented during class).
 The exam on Overheating can be taken either during office hours or regular exam slots.
-If you miss the December pre-exam and in January you still have to take both the written (assigned readings folder) and the oral (Overheating) exam, you come to the first call (appello) for the written, and the second for the oral exam. - 3.
-GG students not in Rome for Erasmus or Venice.
-You can work as with the second option (non attending students), listening to the mp3 files and reading the assigned papers (both are online).
-Once in Rome you can come to the pre-exams or regular exam dates.
-You study Overheating on your own, and you can orally be examined during office hours or regular exam dates. - 4.
-Mp3 loathers.
-If you are a non-attending student but you can't do with listening recorded classes, you can manage this way: you read on your own the assigned readings in the online folder and you come to the final pre-exam or regular exam dates to pass the written exam (5 open questions on the readings of the whole programme presented in class, like anybody else).
+If you miss the December pre-exam and in January you still have to take both the written (assigned readings folder) and the oral (Overheating) exam, you come to the first call (appello) for the written, and the second for the oral exam.

+3. Mp3 loathers.
+If you are a non-attending student but you can't do with listening recorded classes, you can manage this way: you read on your own the assigned readings in the online folder and you come to the final pre-exam or regular exam dates to pass the written exam (on the readings of the whole programme presented in class, like anybody else).
 When you come for the oral exam on Overheating YOU MUST ADD the chapters "The Impact of the Concept of Culture on the Concept of Man" AND "Deep Play: Notes on the Balinese Cockfight" from the pdf Geertz 1973 which you can find in the same online folder.
 For this oral exam you can come during office hours or in regular exam dates.